ergrelet/cpplumber/index.md

 ## Ignoring certain leak types

 Cpplumber can currently report leaks for string literals and class/struct names.
-However, it's possble to ignore a certain type of leaks with a command-line
+However, it's possible to ignore a certain type of leaks with a command-line
 argument:

 ```sh